wes-kay/python_git_versioning/README.md

 # python_git_versioning
 Handles pushing directly to the main branch with arguments to handle versioning.

+Install python requirements through pip, just put this command in the terminal once you installed pip and python *pip install -r requirements.txt*

 ## MAJOR is incremented when:
     Significant changes occur to the product, or a new product direction.
     Breaking changes were taken.
 There's a high bar to accepting breaking changes.